-Based on evidence and explanations obtained, we concur with management's view with respect to the recoverability of this loan.
+Based on evidence and explanations obtained, we concur with management's view with respect to the reasonability of conclusions surrounding recoverability of this loan.

 The appropriateness of disclosures made in the financial statements in relation to loans and receivables from group companies was also reviewed.